MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 If your app includes a bot, make sure it adheres to these guidelines.

 > [!TIP]
-> For information on creating a high-quality experience, see the [bot design guidelines](~/bots/design/bots.md).
+> For information on creating a high-quality experience, see the [Teams bot design guidelines](~/bots/design/bots.md).

 ### 6.1 Bot commands